 An employee experience mindset is critical to designing investments that impact the C-suite’s agenda.
 By focusing on the problem you are trying to solve through the lens of an employee’s experience, it is easier to peel back the layers and uncover the crux of an issue.

 While measurement of employee experience is a fairly new concept, initial research on its impact is staggering.
 A study from MIT shows that in addition to increased profitability, companies with high EX ratings have twice the innovation and customer satisfaction compared to their lower-rated peers.

+With an effective HR transformation strategy, changing the way we invest in our employees will yield a greater return for the business far into the future.
 Employee experience is more than the latest HR buzzword.
 It’s a mindset shift, and it’s critical to creating an environment for people to thrive.
 It’s time to rethink how we solve employees issues by putting our people at the heart of the design.
 The world of work has created an environment where experiences are king and winning requires us to balance empathy with economics.
 Changing the way we invest in our employees will yield a greater return for the business far into the future.
 Ask yourself: What’s keeping your employees’ experiences from being as delightful as your customers’ experience?